grgdll/OLTraj_examples/README.md

 # OLTraj examples
 These are two practical examples to help new user understand how to use the OLTraj product.

-To work with these examples you first download the data, which requires you to register to CEDA if you want to use the FTP.
+To work with these examples you first need to download the data from here https://data.ceda.ac.uk/neodc/oltraj/data/v1.0

+If you want to use the FTP service, you need to register to CEDA.
 You can register here: https://services.ceda.ac.uk/cedasite/register/info/
-You can also download data from CEDA without registering, if you use the http service.
-You can download OLTraj data for these examples from here https://data.ceda.ac.uk/neodc/oltraj/data/v2.0

 ## Example 1: Extracting and plotting Lagrangian trajectories over cruise track
 The first example demonstrates how to extract and plot Lagrangian trajectories along a cruise track.